21 Best Things to Do Alone in New Orleans (Solo Travel Guide)

 This place was delightfully creepy and will make you appreciate current times.
 Suddenly, mammograms and colonoscopies don’t seem so bad.

-FAQ – Things to do alone in New Orleans
+FAQ – Things to Do Alone in New Orleans

 YES!
 New Orleans is safe for solo travel as long as you stay within the touristy areas, use common sense, and don’t overdo it on the drinking.